How to Disable Password Strength Meter in WordPress Website?

 To do this, go to Nexter > Extensions > Performance.

-This will open the Advanced Performance popup, from there scroll down to Disable Password Strength Meter and enable the toggle.
+This will open the Advanced Performance popup.
+From there, scroll down to Disable Password Strength Meter and enable the toggle.
+Once enabled, the password-related scripts will only load on pages where they are actually required, such as login and account pages.

 Then click on the Save button.